abin-m/interview-scheduler/README.md

     "interview_time_slot": "NULL"
     }

-## Now we need to obtain the availabilty of Interviewer and Candidate
+### Now we need to obtain the availabilty of the Interviewer and Candidate

 ### Candidate Availability